-In addition to the above, the supplier shall provide documentary evidence where this is requested by the client.
+In addition to the above, the supplier shall provide documentary evidence of certification or registration where this is requested by the client.

 National Fire Chiefs Council (NFCC), Fire Sector Confederation (FSC) formally the Fire Sector Federation (FSF) and the Fire Industry Association (FIA), recommend that the use of suppliers that are able to demonstrate quality by the means set out in the points above.